Are You Searching for the BEST Murfreesboro Home Insurance?

 - Swimming Pools

 Usually, the limit for this insurance is 10% of the dwelling coverage, however most carriers will allow you to purchase more coverage for an additional premium.

 Your Personal Property limit is the maximum amount the insurance company would offer to replace all the “stuff” in your home.
 You can think of this as everything you would take with you if you were to move.
-It is extremely easy to underestimate your personal property amount.
-Here are a few things to consider…
+Most people will undervalue their personal property.
+Just to jog your memory, here are a few things to consider…

 - Clothes – Do you have designer bags or dresses?
 What about boxes of hand-me-downs waiting for the next kid?

 - Food – Do you have hundreds of dollars worth of meat in your freezer or a pantry that would need to be fully restocked?

 - Furniture – Beds, mattresses, dressers, couches…Sure, it wouldn’t be bad to replace one, but what if you had a replace everything at once?